kutovoy/temporal_crontab_sample/README.md

 Check the output of the worker window if you want to read some debugging info or look for the workflow details/history events in the GUI - click [here](http://localhost:8088/) once Temporal server and worker is running.

-### PENDING: Terminating scheduled workflow is NOT implemented
+### PENDING: Terminating scheduled workflow is NOT implemented.

 Example is currently missing implementation of the cron scheduled CronTabWorkflow termination so the "file changed" and "file deleted" events are being triggered but they partly fail until termination code is added.
-Question sent to the temporal community.
+Question sent to the temporal community as I was not able to find a documented way on how to terminate a scheduled (cron) workflow.

 ### TODO